Casey Neistat: Support for Israel

 Neistat is a secular Jew and is very vocal in his support of Israel.
-As a youth, Neistat attended birthright, which he compared to summer camp or a field trip.
+As a youth, Neistat attended Birthright Israel, which he compared to summer camp or a field trip.
 In 2014, he claimed that "Hamas is dangerous to the people of Israel and more dangerous to the victims in Palestine".

-Following the October 7 attacks, on October 11, 2023 Neistat uploaded a YouTube video titled "Jew" in which he discusses antisemitism, quotes Hamas' outdated, though not entirely repudiated charter, and espouses elements of the Hamas baby beheading hoax, proven to be misinformation created by the IDF.
+On October 11 2023, following the October 7 attacks, Neistat uploaded a YouTube video titled "Jew" in which he discusses antisemitism, quotes Hamas' outdated, though not entirely repudiated charter, and espouses elements of the Hamas baby beheading hoax, proven to be misinformation created by the IDF.
+Also in October, Neistat signed the "No Hostage Left Behind" open letter, asking US President Joe Biden to ensure the release of hostages kidnapped by Hamas during the October 7 attacks.
+This letter also espoused elements of the baby beheading hoax.
 In an email campaign sent to prominent influencers, the group Hostages and Missing Families Forum claimed that Casey Neistat supported their campaign, stating that "Our group has created a library of explainer videos that can be used directly on your platforms with hashtags #HAMASisISIS and #StandWithIsrael.
 Top Influencers and Creators already supported: Kim Kardashian, Madonna, Gal Gadot, Casey Neistat... and many others."

+Neistat has visited Israel several times following the October 7 attacks.
+In June 2024, Neistat was the keynote speaker at the Nas Daily summit in Tel Aviv.
+At the summit, Neistat spoke about what he called "hate speech" against him following his comments on the October 7 attacks.
+On the one year anniversary of the October 7 attacks, Neistat stated that it had "been a tough year to be a Jew" and that he had met with a victim of the attack while in Israel a few months earlier.
 In November 2024, during an interview with YouTuber Jon Youshaei, Casey Neistat paused the interview to wave an oversized Israel flag at passing by Gaza war protestors.
 Neistat went on to say in the interview that "I don’t just believe, I’m convinced of the fact that Israel has every right to exist and when attacked, Israel has every right to protect itself and fight back".
+Neistat has also met with several members of Israeli government, including Israeli president Isaac Herzog and Israeli government spokesman Eylon Levy.